How to Take Your Brick-and-Mortar Business Online

 It can also be challenging to host events quickly and cheaply.
 But Martinez cautions against compromising for ease.

 “Since virtual events can be cheaper to produce, there are a lot of ideas floating around for what should be done and the desire to execute right away,” she said.
 “It’s a challenge to really hone in on objectives to make sure you are delivering quality to your audience, rather than just having an event because it seems easy.”

 Whatever your business is, think about potential problems that might arise as you move your business online.
 Write them down and try to come up with a possible solution.
 You might not be able to solve all your problems, but you should be able to offset most of them.

 11. Make it sustainable.

-Even when you’re able to open your offline business again, it’s important that you keep some of your online services available to clients, especially if you’ve acquired some who don’t live locally.
-You want to make sure that they still have access
+Even when you’re able to open your offline business again, consider keeping some of your online services available to clients, especially if you’ve acquired some who don’t live locally.
+You want to make sure that they still have access.

 To make your online business sustainable, you can do a few things: